 [i] Not for Profit Organizations, Section 5.03 – Distinguishing Contributions from Other Transactions

-An unrestricted gift is one where the donor allows the University, School or Unit determine how best to use the funds.
-Unrestricted gifts have no donor restriction and are deposited to fund 111111.
+An unrestricted gift is one where the donor allows the University, School or Unit determine how best to use the contributions.
+Unrestricted gifts have no donor restriction and are deposited to fund FD1111.

 A restricted gift is one where the donor stipulates when or how the gift may be used.
 A restricted gift may be permanently restricted or temporarily restricted.

-In the case of a permanently restricted fund, the gift itself is not spent but earnings on the gift may be spent for the purpose specified by the donor.
-Such funds are generally referred to as endowment funds.
-Generally, a gift of $100,000 is necessary to set up a permanently restricted fund.
-See Endowment Funds for more information.
+In the case of a permanently restricted gift, the gift itself is not spent but earnings on the gift may be spent for the purpose specified by the donor.
+Such gifts are generally referred to as endowment gifts.
+Generally, a gift of $100,000 is necessary to set up a permanently restricted endowment.
+See Endowment Gifts for more information.

-In the case of a temporarily restricted fund, the entire gift may be spent for the purpose specified by the donor.
-Generally, the gift or total of gifts must be expected to reach at least $10,000 in order to set up a temporarily restricted fund.
-See Restricted Funds for more information.
+In the case of a temporarily restricted gift, the entire gift may be spent for the purpose specified by the donor.
+Generally, the gift or total of gifts must be expected to reach at least $10,000 in order to set up as temporarily restricted.
+See Restricted Gifts for more information.

 If a restricted gift is less than $20,000, the donor should be contacted to discuss available options.
 An exception may be made for a gift under $20,000 if that gift, when combined with other donor gifts with the same donor restriction, reaches $20,000.

 Unrestricted, temporarily restricted, and permanently restricted are terms used to describe the net asset class of the fund.